How Do You Facilitate Organizational Change?

 - And finally: What resistance must be overcome to succeed?

 We now have a baseline of the key issues for each stakeholder.
 The next step is to select the ones that you can realistically alter and develop targeted strategies to alter them.
+You are dealing with the five emotional phases of change.
 People won’t change unless they feel safe, secure and in control over the results.
 You can’t just force people to change by management decree.
 To facilitate change, you must change their underlying assumptions with a credible plan.